MontiCore/MCPython/report.md

 SIPython is much more intuitive than Python, but also much more readable and easier to understand than plain code.
 However, we came to the conclusion that SIPython has a lot of disadvantages, e.g. there are no tools for debugging the code, no highlighting, or no error checking at development time.
 Therefore, we recommend using plain Python with a si units library for programming software containing si units.
-Additionally, while evaluating the use of Python for unit calculation, we realized that there are better alternatives like R or C, that provide similar support for si units through libraries, but with a static typed system, and less energy consumption, as well as higher execution speed.
+Additionally, while evaluating the use of Python for unit calculation, we realized that there are better alternatives like Rust or C, that provide similar support for si units through libraries, but with a static typed system, and less energy consumption, as well as higher execution speed.
 Concluding that, programming in other languages could be the best opportunity.